Amarja20/Comment-Toxicity-Model-with-Deep-Learning-and-Python/README.md

 # Output
-The output is a detailed Deep learning model that classifies images into two sub-clases.
+The output is a detailed Deep learning model that classifies comments into sub-clases.

 # Contributors
 Amarja Shivraj Pawar